 1-year annualised returns: 106.62%

-However, small-cap funds carry a certain degree of risk.
-So, if you are new to investing, you can start investing in large cap or Navi Nifty 50 Index funds.
+If you are new to investing, you can start investing in large-cap or Navi Nifty 50 Index funds.
 The Nifty 50 index fund tracks the market index of the top 50 companies to fetch you returns on your investments.
 You can start investing with Rs.
 500, enjoy the lowest expense ratio and expect better returns in the long run.

 Investors with a high-risk appetite